 Write ahead logs (WAL) can only be stored on one disk.

 Kudu has a hard requirement on having up-to-date NTP.
 Kudu masters and tablet servers will crash when out of sync.

-Data encryption at rest is not built in.
-Kudu has been reported to run correctly
+Data encryption at rest is not directly built into Kudu.
+Encryption of

 Kudu server Kerberos principals must follow the pattern

 Configuring an alternate Kerberos principal is not supported.

 The highest supported version of the TLS protocol is TLSv1.2

 The following are known bugs and issues with the current release of Kudu.
 They will be addressed in later releases.
 Note that this list is not exhaustive, and is meant to communicate only the most important known issues.

 If a tablet server has a very large number of tablets, it may take several minutes to start up.
 It is recommended to limit the number of tablets per server to 1000 or fewer.
 Consider this limitation when pre-splitting your tables.
 If you notice slow start-up times, you can monitor the number of tablets per server in the web UI.